tensorfreitas/Siamese-Networks-for-One-Shot-Learning/README.md

 ## Implementation Details (Under Construction)

+When comparing to the original paper, there are some differences in this implementation, namely:
+- The organization of training/validation/evaluation is different from the original paper.
+In the paper they follow the division suggested by the paper that introduced the Omniglot dataset, while in this implementation I used a different approach: from the 30 alphabets background set, 80% (24) are used for training and 20% (6) are using for validation one-shot tasks.
+- In the paper it is said that the momentum evolves linearly along epochs, but no details about this are present.
+Therefore I introduced a _momentum_slope_ parameter that controls how the momentum evolves across the epochs.
+- In the paper the learning rate decays 1% each epoch, while in this implementation it decays 1% each 500 iterations.
+- The hyperparameter optimization does not include the Siamese network architecture tuning.
+Since the paper already describes the best architecture, I decided to reduce the hyperparameter space search to just the other parameters.

+### Code Details

+There are two main files to run the code in this repo:
+- *train_siamese_networks.py* that allows you to train a siamese network with a specific set of parameters.
+- *bayesian_hyperparameter_optimization.py* that does Bayesian hyperparameter optimization as described in the paper.

+Both files store the tensorflow curve logs that can be consulted in tensorboard (in a logs folder that is created), also the models with higher validation one-shot task accuracy are saved in a models folder, allowing to keep the best models.

+Regarding the rest of the code:
+- omniglot_loader is a class used to load the dataset and prepare it to the train and one-shot tasks.
+- image_augmentor is used by omniglot_loader to augment data like described in the paper.
+Most of this code is adapted from keras image generator code
+- modified_sgd is an adaptation of the original keras sgd, but it is modified to allow layer_wise learning rate and momentums.
+- siamese_net is the main class that holds the model and trains it.

+**Notes:**
+- I noticed that some combination of hyperparameters (especially with high learning rates) would lead to train accuracy stabilizing in 0.5, leading to output always the same probability for all images.
+Therefor I added some early stop conditions to the code.

 ## References
 - Koch, Gregory, Richard Zemel, and Ruslan Salakhutdinov.
 "Siamese neural networks for one-shot image recognition."
 ICML Deep Learning Workshop.
 Vol. 2.
 2015.